trivago/gollum/docs/consumers/file.rst

 This consumer reads from a file.
 If the file is part of a log rotation the file can be reopened by sending a SIG_HUP.
 You can use ``kill -1 $(cat gollum.pid)`` to achieve this.
 To create a pidfile you can start gollum with the -p option.
+When attached to a fuse, this consumer will stop accepting messages in case that fuse is burned.
+See the `API documentation <http://gollum.readthedocs.org/en/latest/consumers/file.html>`_ for additional details.

 Parameters